Terry McLaurin Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 - McLaurin has seen the ball thrown his way four times in the red zone this season, 25.0% of his team's 16 red zone pass attempts.

-- The Football Team have run 55.0% passing plays and 45.0% rushing plays this season.
-They rank 13th in the NFL in scoring.
+- The Football Team have thrown the football in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
+This offensive attack ranks 13th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Chiefs.